EskimoBear/dote-spec/README.md

 Dote
 ===

-Dote is a JSON extension language, which adds variables and procedure application to JSON.
+Dote is a JSON extension language which adds variables and procedure application to JSON.

 #Syntax
 Dote programs are valid JSON and conform to the [JSON format](http://json.org/).